05JackGB/GPV-8bitdo-pro2_XboxLayout/README.md

 ### How it was made
 - SVG files edited with Inkscape
 - Positioning adjusted visually with Beta GamePad Viewer, and then converted to CSS.

-Inkscape → SVG → Beta GPV to mount → CSS → GitHub Pages → GamePad Viewer → OBS.
+Basically: Inkscape → SVG → Beta GPV to mount → CSS → GitHub Pages → GamePad Viewer → OBS.
 <br><br>

 ### Acknowledgements